PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 ### Downloading the BIOS dumper utility

 Hosted by the PCSX2 Project:

 - [Binary Version](https://github.com/PCSX2/tools/releases/download/bios-dumper%2Fv2/PS2dumperV2_bin.7z) (Recommended)
   - After downloading, extract the files to a USB flash drive.
     - Your mileage may vary here.
 All PS2 models can read and write to USB flash drives formatted with a FAT32 file system.
 Some people report USB 3.0 drives being usable while others claim they are not.
 For this reason it appears to be more dependent on the drive rather than the USB version so we cannot provide an exhaustive list for success.
+If you really want to increase the odds of recognising it does seems that it doesn't have a limit on the size of the USB flash drive but you have the most luck with SanDisk or PNY models though other brand models can also actually work.
 - [ISO Version](https://github.com/PCSX2/tools/releases/download/bios-dumper%2Fv2/PS2dumperV2_iso.7z) (You will have to burn a DVD with the image)

 ### Option 1: Starting a PS2 with FreeMcBoot